NoellePatterson/eflow-readme/spring-recession/timing.md

                 magnitudes[-1] = max_flow_window_new
    ```
 9. Finally, shift the start date 4 days after the date just identified.
 This is meant to eliminate the flow effects of isolated storms as much as possible.

-#### Extra considerations:

-When the maximum flow of a water year is extremely low, the algorithm was less effective at detecting spring timing.
-This is sometimes due to low flows that approach the sensitivity of the flow meter, causing the appearance of step-wise increases in flow \(see figure X\).
-To control for this issue, a modified spring timing algorithm is used for extremely low flow water years.
-In this case, the algorithm simply sets the start of spring as the date with the maximum filtered flow value.